iseizuu/Advanced-DiscordRPC/README.md

 ## Installation

-1. Download the release from the repository.
+1. Download the release from the [Release TAB](https://github.com/iseizuu/Advanced-DiscordRPC/releases).
 2. Extract the files to a directory of your choice.
 3. Run the application.